47degrees/fp-with-arrow-videos/Functor.md

 // None
 ```

-As you can see, the computation gets short-circuited when it's a `None`.
+As you can see, the computation short-circuits when it's a `None`.

-^ Given that option just contains a value when it's a Some, that's the only case we would need to be able to map over.
+^ Given that option just contains a value when it's a Some, it's the only case we would need to be able to map over.
 ^ That's why we say that Option is "biased" toward the Some case.
 ^ As you can see on this snippet, we can call the increment method for both implementations, Some and None.
-^ The difference is that it will just work when it's a Some.
-Whenever we try to map over a None, will get a None as a result.
+^ The difference is that it will only work when it's a Some.
+Whenever we try to map over a None, we'll get a None as a result.
 ^ So, if we look at Option.None as a way to express an error representing the absence of a value, any mapping computations built over it will be short-circuiting the error and keep returning None.

 ---